sudo-self/web-project/README.md

 3. Run the script by executing `./webproject.sh` in your terminal.
 4. Follow the on-screen prompts to initialize a Git repository and run the project on a local server if desired.

-OR it can be run with npm
+OR it can be run with npm, it accepts --git and --serve optionaly for a repo or running on localhost.

 ```
 npm install -g web-project-setup